Home Work in Australia How to Claim your Superannuation – Leaving Australia

 Before submitting your DASP application, check with your employer to confirm they have paid all the super they are required to.

 Claiming your super is free.
 However, you cannot get the full amount of your superannuation back.
 A 65% tax will be deducted when you claim your superannuation.
-Also a management fee is often deducted.
+We recommend you do your DASP online as the process is quicker and free.

 To claim your super, you will need to visit the ATO website.
 You will need to complete an online form on the ATO website.
+When completing the form, you will need to provide:

 • your name, date of birth and other personal details